KOD (album)

 KOD (an initialism for Kids on Drugs, King Overdosed and Kill Our Demons) is the fifth studio album by American rapper J. Cole.
-It was released on April 20, 2018 through Dreamville Records, Roc Nation and Interscope Records.
+It was released on April 20, 2018, through Dreamville Records, Roc Nation and Interscope Records.

 The majority of the album's production was handled by Cole himself, along with others such as T-Minus, Mark Pelli, BLVK and Ron Gilmore.
 The album incorporates elements of jazz rap and trap.
 Cole has stated that the production and rhyme schemes used throughout the album were inspired by SoundCloud rap.
 The album explores a variety of topics including drug abuse, addiction, depression, greed, African-American culture, and taxation in the United States.

 The album was supported by two singles: "KOD" and "ATM", both of which debuted in the top 10 on the US Billboard Hot 100.
 In August 2018, Cole embarked on the KOD Tour to promote the album.

 KOD received positive reviews from critics and debuted atop the US Billboard 200, selling 397,000 album-equivalent units in its first week (174,000 coming from pure sales), earning Cole his fifth consecutive number-one album in the country.
 It also broke several streaming records.
 The album has since been certified Platinum by the Recording Industry Association of America (RIAA).
 The album also debuted at number one in Australia, Canada, Ireland, and New Zealand.
 KOD appeared on several music publications' mid-year and year-end lists.
-HipHopDX, HotNewHipHop and Uproxx named it the best hip hop album of 2018.
+HipHopDX, HotNewHipHop and Uproxx named it the best hip-hop album of 2018.

 Background and recording

 In an interview with Vulture, Cole said that the seed for KOD was planted at rapper Kendrick Lamar's concert in Detroit for his Damn Tour in 2017.
 He said watching Lamar's performance reminded him of 2014 Forest Hills Drive.
 Cole further explained saying: "Kendrick's show gave me chills because I got to see what it was like to have a hit album performed, and it set off a desire, it was a recognition — like, oh, I’ll take that again.
 Like looking at a menu, I’ll have that again."
 The majority of the album was initially recorded over a span of two weeks while Cole was on the 4 Your Eyez Only Tour and while on vacation in Italy and Tanzania, Cole recorded three songs while on tour, and another six while on vacation.
 According to Cole, he went back to the drawing board to perfect the final three songs.
 The final version of the album took an additional 6 months.
-Before recording KOD, Cole was working on an album titled The Fall Off, which he plans to release in the future.
-He released The Off-Season in 2021, and plans to release The Fall Off later on.
+Before recording KOD, Cole was working on his seventh studio album, The Fall Off.
+He released The Off-Season in 2021, and The Fall Off in 2026.